Skip to content ↓

 Online Safety

 It is the duty of Read School to ensure that every pupil in its care is safe, and the same principles apply to the digital world as apply to the real world.
 Online communications and technology provide opportunities for enhanced learning, but also pose great risks to young people.
-Our pupils are therefore taught how to stay safe in the online environment and how to mitigate risks, including but not limited to the risk of bullying, harassment, grooming, stalking, abuse and radicalisation and identity theft.

 • Online safety is taught in Learning for Life (PSHE) lessons as well as IT lessons.